First few days

 Learn as much as you can about the entry point before you arrive.
 Find maps and get information by searching online.
 Learn more about arriving in Canada by land, air or sea..

 Most newcomers arrive in British Columbia through the Vancouver International Airport (YVR).
 If you do, look for the Community Airport Newcomers Network (CANN) in the Immigration and Customs area.
 Friendly staff offer help in more than 20 languages.
+Please note that as of March 31, 2024, CANN is no longer funded to provide services to Ukrainian arrivals under a CUAET visa.

 Settlement agencies offer a variety of services to help new immigrants settle in B.C.
-These services include assistance in finding a place to live, referral to language classes and short-term crisis counselling.
+These services include assistance in finding a place to live, referral to language classes, and short-term crisis counselling.
 Settlement agencies may be able to help you understand what you need to do when you first arrive in B.C.

 Get your B.C. identification